Menu

 The boundary waters region is bedded in ancient, metamorphosed rock known as the Canadian Shield, which surrounds Hudson Bay.
 Billions of years of folding, faulting, and erosion made the complex geological surfaces sometimes exposed as "ribbon rock" and forged the region's endless, gray bedrock.
 During the ice ages 10,000-20,000 years ago, the physical scraping of glaciers in retreat left the land hollowed and dimpled, and thousands of deep, clear, nutrient-poor lakes formed a lattice across the boreal forests of pine, spruce, fir, hemlock, birch, and poplar.
 Low-growing blueberries thrive in the poor soil, and mayflower, trillium, starflower, bunchberry, and bluebead lily provide charming, trailside vistas as you puff along the portage trails under the weight of your pack.

-Later settlers came to harvest the abundant timber and mine the rock for iron, copper, and nickel.
-The Iron Range communities arcing from Grand Rapids to Ely are built on a rich vein of ore.
+Later settlers came to harvest the abundant timber and mine the earth for iron, copper, and nickel.
+The Iron Range communities, arcing from Grand Rapids to Ely, are built on a rich vein of ore.
 The forests in the Arrowhead supplied timber to build Chicago and the booming cities of the Midwest and West.
 Canadians and Americans moved west into this frontier as Europeans flocked from Norway, Sweden, Finland, Denmark, Germany, Austria, Italy, Britain, Poland, and Russia in the 1800-1900s.
 These industries continue to support the economic backbone of the region today as new immigrants to Minnesota flavor its mix of cultures.

 What can you tell me about Ely?